marklar/action_args/README.md

 ## Exceptions

 But wait, what if something goes wrong?
-What if a parameter declaration makes no sense?
-Luckily, ActionArgs can often notice this and make you fix it.
+What if a parameter declaration actually makes no sense?
+Or what if the proper arguments aren't passed at runtime?

 ### ActionArgs::ConfigError

 If there's an error in an `#args_for` method (which is detectable by the library), then your app server won't even start up.
-ActionArgs will raise an exception of type `ConfigError`, explaining what it thinks you did wrong.
+ActionArgs will raise an exception of type `ActionArgs::ConfigError`, explaining what it thinks you did wrong.
 Here are some examples of invalid declarations:

 ```ruby